danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 > Discuss: MAY constrain to the DHCP domain-search value??
 Should we also allow any arbitrary name if the IP address is local (RFC1918 address), too?

+## Operate Standalone

+After configuration, the system needs to operate without a connection to the Internet.
+This is necessary because Internet connectivity is sometimes flaky or unavailable (e.g., cabin in the woods).

+> R-STANDALONE: MUST operate securely while Internet connectivity is unavailable.

 ## Technical Requirements